simulogics/airlinesim-docs/content/about-airlinesim/game-worlds/_index.en.md

 | Idlewild | Oct 2007 | -- | 6 credits | 4 credits | Ver.
 1 | static | Ver.
 1 | -- |
 | Kaitak | Aug 2007 | -- | 6 credits | 4 credits | Ver.
 1 | static | Ver.
 1 | -- |

-*Please be reminded, that multiple holdings being allowed in a game world, still requires your to use **only one user account**.
+*Please be reminded, that multiple holdings being allowed in a game world, still requires you to use **only one user account**.
 Otherwise you'd be acting against the game rules.